icinganalysis/icinganalysis.github.io/content/meteorology of icing clouds conclusions.md

 This change was not explained.
 It is not clear if it was editorial, or if some subtle technical difference was implied.
+The "distance" in the figure title implies to me that "extent" was an editorial choice or error, not a technical, data driven choice.

+NACA-TN-2738 uses "Extent":

+![Figure 8.
+Variation, with horizontal extent, of the factor by which values of liquid-water content from the equiprobability charts should be multiplied to include the effect of horizontal cloud extent for different exceedance probabilities.](/images%2FNACA-TN-2738%2FFigure%208.png)

 The Appendix C regulation uses "Extent":
 ![Appendix C Figure 3.
 Liquid Water Content vs. Cloud Horizontal Extent.